 Yes, the race is semi-self-sufficiency category, where the participant must carry part of their food and drink with them, in addition the organization has supplies or bases of life every approximately 10 kilometers.
 Check the location and composition of each of them by clicking here.
 At the end of each stage there will be a post-finish refreshment station to regain strength.

 Of course, when you register you can indicate it in the form.
-Both at the aid stations and if you stay with us at the Rock Camp, there will be options that meet your needs.
+At the aid stations there will be options that meet your needs.

 Obviously, this modality is designed to share the adventure together, but the regulations allow doing it separately, always bearing in mind that it’s the 4th member who gives the team time.